+Our scientific expertise is based upon an understanding of the regulation of intracellular communication between the nucleus and the cytoplasm.
 Our Selective Inhibitor of Nuclear Export ("SINE") compounds function by binding with and inhibiting the nuclear export protein exportin 1 ("XPO1").
-Our initial focus has been on seeking the regulatory approval and commercialization of our lead SINE compound, selinexor, as an oral agent in cancer indications with significant unmet clinical need.
-XPOVIO® (selinexor) received its initial U.S. approval from the U.S. Food and Drug Administration in July 2019 and is currently approved and marketed for the following indications: (i) in combination with bortezomib and dexamethasone for the treatment of adult patients with multiple myeloma who have received at least one prior therapy; (ii) in combination with dexamethasone for the treatment of adult patients with relapsed or refractory multiple myeloma who have received at least four prior therapies and whose disease is refractory to at least two proteasome inhibitors, at least two immunomodulatory agents, and an anti-CD38 monoclonal antibody; and (iii) for the treatment of adult patients with relapsed or refractory diffuse large B-cell lymphoma ("DLBCL"), not otherwise specified, including DLBCL arising from follicular lymphoma, after at least two lines of systemic therapy.
+Our primary focus is on marketing XPOVIO® (selinexor) in its currently approved indications as well as developing and seeking the regulatory approval of selinexor as an oral agent in multiple myeloma, endometrial cancer, and myelofibrosis, eltanexor in myelodysplastic syndromes and selinexor and eltanexor in additional cancer indications with significant unmet medical need.
+Our lead asset, XPOVIO, received its initial U.S. approval from the U.S. Food and Drug Administration ("FDA") in July 2019 and is currently approved and marketed for the following indications: (i) in combination with bortezomib and dexamethasone for the treatment of adult patients with multiple myeloma who have received at least one prior therapy; (ii) in combination with dexamethasone for the treatment of adult patients with relapsed or refractory multiple myeloma who have received at least four prior therapies and whose disease is refractory to at least two proteasome inhibitors, at least two immunomodulatory agents, and an anti-CD38 monoclonal antibody; and (iii) for the treatment of adult patients with relapsed or refractory diffuse large B-cell lymphoma ("DLBCL"), not otherwise specified, including DLBCL arising from follicular lymphoma, after at least two lines of systemic therapy.
 In addition, in March 2021 and May 2021, the European Commission and the United Kingdom's Medicines & Healthcare Products Regulatory Agency granted conditional approval, respectively, of NEXPOVIO® (selinexor), the brand name for selinexor in Europe and the United Kingdom, in combination with dexamethasone, to treat adult patients with multiple myeloma who have received at least four prior therapies and whose disease is refractory to at least two proteasome inhibitors, two immunomodulatory agents, and an anti-CD38 monoclonal antibody, and who have demonstrated disease progression on the last therapy.
+XPOVIO has also received regulatory approval in various indications in Australia, Singapore, Mainland China, South Korea and Israel.